aliflazuardi/aliflazuardi/README.md

+I love to learn how things work.
-Currently focusing on becoming better at cloud services and a better VIM motion user.
+I am currently focusing on improving my knowledge of cloud services and becoming a better VIM motion user.

 Reach me at khalifahlf@gmail.com